 Writing of apps natively and by Google Play rules

-Writing of apps for Android requires knowledge of the native elements.
-Google has created a visual language – Material design – and principles of good design for Android apps.
-These principles are taken into account by our mobile outsource developers, to create a clear and user-friendly interface.
+Building Android apps requires knowledge of native elements.
+Google created a visual language - Material Design - and developed design principles for Android apps.
+These principles are also taken into account by our mobile outsourcing developers to create a clear and convenient interface.

 UI/UX should take into account not only the different screen sizes of the devices, but also the multi-window operation and pixel density of the screens.
 Using thin fonts on poor quality displays will be distorted or disappear.
 We take all this into account during the development process.